Interior

 How do passengers fare?

 It’s comfortable enough in the front, and equally roomy in the rear.
 If you need more bootspace, they slide forward by up to 16cm.
 This also has the effect of bringing your toddlers closer while you reach around to placate them with carrot batons or those sucky yoghurt sachets.
-Window line is rather high, mind.
+The window line is rather high, mind.

 Anything else we should know?

-Browse the configurator and you’ll notice Renault has done with Alpine what BMW did with M, Mercedes with AMG, Toyota with GR etc: it has created a badge called esprit Alpine.
+Browse the configurator and you’ll notice Renault has done with Alpine what BMW did with M, Mercedes with AMG, Toyota with GR etc: it has created badges called Iconic Esprit Alpine and Techno Esprit Alpine.
 Exactly what your family crossover needed.
+Neither does anything to the dynamics other than bringing 20-inch wheels, which results in slightly reduced economy.
+But they are smart trims, with nice sporty fabrics and extra equipment inside, particularly the Harman Kardon stereo on the Iconic, which is a fine thing.

 Even so, whatever trim you go for, the impression left by the cabin and materials does feel a step more expensive and stylish than any of its rivals.